-In January 2017, the Company entered into an agreement (as amended, the "Takeda Agreement") with Takeda Pharmaceutical Company Limited ("Takeda"), pursuant to which the Company granted Takeda a worldwide, exclusive license, with the right to grant sublicenses, under certain of its patents, patent applications and know-how to develop the Company's microbiome therapeutic candidate, TAK-524, for the prevention, diagnosis, theragnosis or treatment of diseases in humans.
+In January 2017, the Company entered into an agreement (as amended, the "Takeda Agreement") with Takeda Pharmaceutical Company Limited ("Takeda"), pursuant to which the Company granted Takeda a worldwide, exclusive license, with the right to grant sublicenses, under certain of its patents, patent applications and know-how to develop the Company's microbiome therapeutic candidate, FIN-524 (formerly known as "TAK-524"), for the prevention, diagnosis, theragnosis or treatment of diseases in humans.
 The Company subsequently amended and restated the Takeda Agreement in October 2019 to provide for the Company to allocate certain resources towards determining the feasibility of developing a second microbiome therapeutic candidate, FIN-525.
-The Company further amended the Takeda Agreement in August 2021 to transition primary responsibility for further development and manufacturing activities with respect to TAK-524 from the Company to Takeda in accordance with a transition plan, and Takeda assumed sole responsibility for regulatory matters with respect to TAK-524.
+The Company further amended the Takeda Agreement in August 2021 to transition primary responsibility for further development and manufacturing activities with respect to FIN-524 from the Company to Takeda in accordance with a transition plan, and Takeda assumed sole responsibility for regulatory matters with respect to FIN-524.
 In November 2021, the Takeda Agreement was amended again to enable the Company to carry out certain preliminary evaluation activities with respect to FIN-525.
+In August of 2022, Takeda elected to terminate the Takeda Agreement and in October of 2022, the Takeda Agreement was amended to reflect the parties' transition plans.

-Under the terms of the Takeda Agreement, the Company agreed to design TAK-524, a product candidate optimized for ulcerative colitis, for Takeda based on selection criteria within a product-specific development plan.
+Under the terms of the Takeda Agreement, the Company agreed to design FIN-524, a product candidate optimized for ulcerative colitis, for Takeda based on selection criteria within a product-specific development plan.
 The Company also agreed to conduct a feasibility study to potentially further develop FIN-525, a program to develop a live biotherapeutic product optimized for the treatment of Crohn's disease.
 The Company assessed this arrangement in accordance with ASC 606, Revenue from Contracts with Customers, and concluded that the contract counterparty, Takeda, is a customer.
 The Company identified the following material promises at the outset of the Takeda Agreement: (1) an exclusive license to use the Company's rights in intellectual property to conduct research activities; (2) R&D services for activities under the development plan; (3) two options to pursue different indications of research for the Company's right in product candidates; (4) manufacturing and supply for the Company's clinical trials; and (5) participation on a joint steering committee and joint development committee.
 The options were considered distinct from the other promises in the arrangement and analyzed for material rights; the Company concluded these were not material rights and the consideration related to them should be excluded as a performance obligation until the option is exercised.
-The Company determined that the remaining promises were not capable of being distinct from one another and were not distinct in the context of the contract.
+The Company determined that the remaining promises were not capable of being distinct from one another and were not distinct in the contract.
 In accordance with the Company's ASC 606 assessment, the Takeda Agreement was determined to contain a single combined performance obligation due to its connection to the original license and research and development activities.
+The FIN-525 feasibility study was determined to be part of the single combined performance obligation due to its connection to the original license and research and development activities.
 The FIN-525 feasibility study was completed in March 2021.